 - 12 rooms

 - The Kinloch Golf Club

 The Treetops Lodge is hidden away in 2,500 acres of ancient forest typical of New Zealand’s abundant natural beauty.
 The 12 residences are varied yet all retain an exceptional level of award-winning hospitality, meaning your stay at this acclaimed eco-lodge will be both memorable and leisurely.
 Settle down in the lavish interiors of a secluded villa or perhaps you are in a large group, in which case the incredibly spacious Pheasant Cottage or Lodge Rooms are ideal.
 Dining is a treat at the Treetops Lodge.
 Wake up to a gourmet breakfast, sit down to a delicious lunch of locally-sourced trout or game and, as night falls, savour dishes exploding in spectacular flavours, colours and smells.
 Of course, there is a comprehensive wine list of local vintages as well as a selection of fine coffees, teas and cocktails.
 Maori healing rituals can be found at the spa, an environmentally-sensitive and sustainable wellness centre designed to best integrate into the wilderness around you.
 Ease aching muscles under the expert hands of a professional masseuse or enjoy the healing powers of a Manuka honey body scrub.
-The hotel also owns The Kinloch Club, a signature Jack Nicklaus golf course overlooking the largest lake in New Zealand in Lake Taupo.

 - 10 suites